Ogro-Projukti/latex-templates/README.md

 ## Preview images

 Add `preview.png` (≈300×400), set `"preview": true` and `"previewImagePath": "preview.png"` in `meta.json`, then run `build_registry.py`.
 Until then, the app shows a placeholder graphic.

-## Legacy note

-The main LATIUM repo also has `backend/latex/templates/generate_registry.py` for bootstrapping this library from built-in templates.
-Day-to-day publishing in **this** repo uses `scripts/build_registry.py` only.